Things to do in Palma de Mallorca, a picturesque harbour city with a lengthy shoreline, that’s today’s question.

 Palma de Mallorca, the Mediterranean’s largest and most vibrant city, is bustling with life.
 It offers locals and visitors alike a captivating array of activities, sights and sounds that create a unique atmosphere.
+Lots of people think about Palma de Mallorca as a city where they land and go from to their holidays resort.
+However, there are some things to do in Palma de Mallorca that should have your attention.
 From its winding cobbled streets to its awe-inspiring architecture, Palma has something for everyone.
 Whether you are there to explore or just enjoy the city’s charm, it will never cease to amaze.

 You should have lower expectations of Palma de Mallorca before you visit.
 It’s not comparable to Barcelona, and that may be what makes it so unique.
 I travelled by bus A25 from Plage d’Arsenal, which was a quick 20 minutes, and it stopped at the most significant landmark of the city, its cathedral.